SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-elevated-privileges.md

 OAuth (AllowAppOnlyPolicy)
 --------------------------
-In this pattern the AllowAppOnlyPolicy is set to true in the AppPermissionRequests element and permissions are set in the SharePoint Add-in manifest.
+In this option the AllowAppOnlyPolicy is set to true in the AppPermissionRequests element and permissions are set in the SharePoint Add-in manifest.
 OAuth is used to return access tokens to allow the SharePoint Add-in to execute operations it has permissions to perform.

 **S2S sub option**